dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/advanced-enterprise-web-deployment/excluding-files-and-folders-from-deployment.md

 [!code-xml[Main](excluding-files-and-folders-from-deployment/samples/sample1.xml)]

 Note that each item includes an item metadata element named **FromTarget**.
-This is an optional value that doesn&#x27;t affect the build process; it simply serves to indicate why particular files or folders were omitted if someone reviews the build logs.
+This is an optional value that doesn't affect the build process; it simply serves to indicate why particular files or folders were omitted if someone reviews the build logs.

 ## Excluding Files and Folders from a Web Package